-The iterative analytical model can accurately predict the size of M2 and M3 mirrors, and the geometrical photon collection area.
-The model is applied to different combinations of A1 profiles and entrance pupil diameters (EPDs) to determine suitable A1 surface profiles which minimizes the M2-M3 mirror sizes while satisfying the science requirement for collecting area.
-An alternative to forming the primary mirror from a flat membrane is to utilize several preformed slices of membranes (gores) that are stitched together to create the desired surface profile.
-L'Garde Inc.'s finite-element analyzer for inflatable membranes (FAIM) code provided surface profile data for quasiparabolic shaped reflectors formed from gores.7 A 1-m monolithic membrane A1 prototype was measured with Nikon APDIS laser radar and the measured surface profile was shown to be in close accordance with the surface predicted by FAIM code.14 The performance of L'Garde quasiparabola was compared with the case of an ideal parabola and Hencky surface.
-The results are shown in Fig. 6.
+An iterative analytical model can accurately predict the size of M2 and M3 mirrors, and the geometrical photon collection area.
+The model is applied to different combinations of A1 profiles and entrance pupil diameters to determine suitable A1 surface profiles which minimizes the M2-M3 mirror sizes while satisfying the science requirement for collecting area.
+An alternative to forming the primary mirror from a flat membrane is to utilize several pre-formed slices of membranes (gores) that are stitched together to create the desired surface profile.
+L'Garde Inc provided surface profile data for quasi-parabolic shaped reflectors formed from gores7.
+These were compared with the case of an ideal parabola and Hencky surface.
+The results are shown in Fig. 6